What is EDI?

-During the negotiation phase a payment calendar will be included in the Sub-Grantee Agreement that will be signed by the selected teams and the EDI coordinator.
+During the negotiation phase a payment calendar will be included in the Sub-Grantee Agreement that will be signed by the selected teams, the EDI coordinator and the corresponding Data Provider.
 As a general rule there will be no pre-financing, but payments will be divided through milestones across the different phases.

 Do I have to keep track of my expenses for justifying the costs?

 - For the EXPLORE phase all teams in the Datathon event will be awarded with €5,000.

 - Payment linked to both EXPERIMENT and EVOLVE phases depend on the accomplishment of the KPIs defined.